Visitors and Tours

 Choirs and instrumental groups (local, national and international) have participated in Cathedral liturgies and given special concerts.
 Find out more about Guest Concerts.

 Individuals, families or groups who wish to have a guided tour of the Cathedral and learn about its history, art and architecture are encouraged to schedule a tour conducted by one of our volunteer tour guides.
 Visitors also are welcome to take a self-guided tour using the color brochures available at the inside entrance to the Cathedral, beneath the guest registers.

-The Cathedral of St. Matthew the Apostle is one of 9 pilgrimage churches designated by the Archdiocese of Washington during the "Year of Faith" declared by Pope Benedict.
 A pilgrimage may be appropriate for school groups, especially those preparing for the Sacraments of First Holy Communion and Confirmation.
 Parish groups such as the Sodality, Holy Names Society, Knights of Columbus, or certain parish ministries such as servers, lectors, extraordinary ministers of Holy Communion or ushers might form a pilgrimage group.
-Learn more about planning a pilgrimage to the Cathedral.

-To notify us of your group's visit or to arrange a guided tour or pilgrimage, please contact Maureen Hurley at the rectory (202-347-3215 or firstname.lastname@example.org).
+To notify us of your group's visit or to arrange a guided tour or pilgrimage, please email Dan Evans or call him at the rectory office at 202-347-3215.